redisjohn/spfetch/README.md

 #### Explicitly Providing Credentials

 The only positional argument required to spfetch is a cluster fully qualified domain name.
 If the credential vault has not been initialized or the cluster has not been added to the vault, a user name and password is required.
+If you explicit provide credentials, the command line overrides any credentials stored in the vault.

-    $spfetch.py  cluster.redis.test --user test@myorg.com --pwd mypassword
+    ./spfetch  cluster.redis.test --user test@myorg.com --pwd mypassword

     2024-10-28 11:49:03,spfetch,INFO,(cluster.redis.test):Agressively Optimizing Support Package Size
     2024-10-28 11:49:03,spfetch,INFO,(cluster.redis.test):Starting Download